 Our writing concentration can be a valuable addition to your art studies, expanding your creative skills in fresh, unexpected directions.
 Our faculty, all professional writers, recognize that writing is a calling and a challenge.
 It is our mission to enable you to develop your talent, hone your craft and take the plunge into exploring alternative modes of creative expression: language as a creative tool.

-The Writing Program offers both creative and critical writing.
+The Writing Program offers both critical and creative writing courses.
 The critical writing courses embed writing in specific topics, ranging from popular culture to digital media.
 Our creative writing courses include journal writing, storytelling, writing for multimedia performance as well as experimental courses that will give you a real writing workout.
-We are also pleased to offer a summer, SVA Destination course: Writing in the Land of Enchantment: Taos New Mexico.
+We are also pleased to offer two summer, SVA Destination courses: HWD-2392-Writing Visual Culture in Cambridge, England and HWD-3344-A Writing in the Land of Enchantment in Taos, New Mexico.

 These writing courses are open to all SVA students, whether or not you wish to commit yourself to the Writing Program.
 All writing courses (HWD prefix) are Humanities and Sciences electives.
 If you decide not to pursue the concentration to the final creative statement – that of making a portfolio of your work – the courses will still help fulfill the required number of elective Humanities and Sciences credits.